gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 (190*530*60)/(60*1925)= 52.31168831 so we will round it to **52mm** **.**

-Now how to make a spindle?!
+Now how to make a spindle?
 We went to Cauchos Barcelona in Poblenou where they sell different components made of rubber.
 There we found 2 sizes:

 - one with a diameter of 48mm